locationtech/geomesa/geomesa-tools/README.md

     Command: export [options]
     Export all or a set of features in csv, geojson, gml, or shp format --catalog <value>
-            the name of the Accumulo table to use -- or create, if it does not already exist -- to contain the new data --typeName <value>
+            the name of the Accumulo table to use --typeName <value>
             the name of the feature to export
       --format <value>